danward79/SomethingInTheBack/readme.md

 I don't know how far I will take this, but here is a list of things in no particular order that need doing.

 - ~~Serial driver needs to be converted to be two way.
 The main reason for this is...~~
-- ~~I need to make time transmissions to keep my display upto date.
+- ~~I need to make time transmissions to keep my display up to date.
 This is done elsewhere at the moment.~~
+- ~~Time based task scheduler so that...~~
+- ~~Sunrise and Set events can be sent~~
+- ~~Add configuration file~~
+- TODO: As I am going away soon, a replay service for the sensor logs would be useful so I can fiddle on the plane!
+(Now I know a good reason JCW did it!)
 - TODO: Database needs choosing and a ...
 - TODO: method of adding data decided on.
 Subscribe to all events and use MQTT or hook in earlier in the chain?
-- ~~Time based task scheduler so that...~~
-- ~~Sunrise and Set events can be sent~~
-- TODO: Weather forecast subscription, probably using Yahoo weather.
-- TODO: Sonos subscription
 - TODO: Method to allow command injection to Wemo, probably use format

 ```